WTVD: Programming

+Sports programming

 WTVD airs select college football games from the North Carolina Tar Heels, the Duke Blue Devils and the NC State Wolfpack through ESPN College Football on ABC.
-As a then-CBS affiliate, WTVD aired the Wolfpack men's basketball team's upset of the Houston Cougars in the 1983 NCAA Division I Men's Basketball Championship Game.
+As a then-CBS affiliate, WTVD aired the Wolfpack men's basketball team's upset of the Houston Cougars in the 1983 NCAA Division I men's basketball championship game.
+WTVD also aired select Carolina Hurricanes NHL games through the NHL on ABC from 2000 to 2004, and since 2021.